kubernetes/community/contributors/design-proposals/cluster-deployment.md

 **Exit criteria**:

-1. Can run basic API calls (e.g. create, list and delete pods) from the client side (e.g. replication controller works - user can create RC object and RC manager can create pods based on that)
+1. Can run basic API calls (e.g. create, list and delete pods) from the client side (e.g. replication controller works - users can create RC object and RC manager can create pods based on that)
 2. Critical master components works:
   1. scheduler
   2. controller manager